For the current version, please visit the website.

 Note: Your users may add more than one 2FA method to their accounts and have multiple active simultaneously.

 To enable this requirement you must be an administrator.
-After adding at least one 2FA method as noted above, navigate to Settings > Security and click on the Two-factor authentication setting.
+After adding at least one 2FA method as noted above, navigate to Settings > Authentication and click on the Two-factor authentication setting.

-From that point forward, all of your users will be required to set up and verify a 2FA method upon their next login before they are able to proceed using their account.
+From that point forward, the applicable users will be required to set up and verify a 2FA method upon their next login before they are able to proceed using their account.

 Users add 2FA methods when logged in to their own accounts.
 To add a method, click on your username in the upper right corner of the web interface.
 In the menu that appears, click on My account.